 Our law firm handles birth injury cases all over the country.
 We recently picked up a case in Minnesota.
-The first thing we need to do when going to a new jurisdiction is research the law and talk to local counsel.
+The first thing we need to do when going to a new jurisdiction is to research the law and talk to local counsel.
 I thought it would be a good idea to publish our research.
-If someone else had done put their results online, it would have made our job a lot easier.
+If someone else had put their results online, it would have made our job a lot easier.

 Under Minnesota law, all malpractice claims against “health care providers” must be brought within 4 years of the date that the “cause of action accrued.”
 Min.
 Stat. § 541.076.
-The term “health care provider” includes doctors, dentists, nurses, therapists and any other licensed professional.
-It also includes hospitals, nursing homes and other facilities providing medical care.
+The term “health care provider” includes doctors, dentists, nurses, therapists, and any other licensed professional.
+It also includes hospitals, nursing homes, and other facilities providing medical care.
 Min Stat. § 145.61.
 (In birth injury cases in Minnesota, the statute of limitations is seven years.)

 In Minnesota, the date that a “cause of action accrues” (which begins the 4 year time period) is based on when the actionable injury occurs.
 Minnesota has explicitly rejected the well-known “discovery rule” followed in most jurisdictions.
 Molloy v.
 Meier